-Our common stock has been approved for listing on the Nasdaq Stock Market under the ticker symbol "SSIC."
+We have applied to have our common stock listed on the Nasdaq Stock Market under the ticker symbol "SSIC."
 No stock has been authorized for issuance under any equity compensation plans.
 Under Maryland law, our stockholders generally will not be personally liable for our debts or obligations.